-(4) VERBAL PRESCRIPTION.
+(4) VERBAL PRESCRIPTION AND PRESCRIPTION VIA SECURE TEXTING PLATFORM.
 Verbal prescription orders may be received at a pharmacy via a direct conversation, telephone answering device or voice mail.
-The verbal prescription shall be reduced to writing or entered into a computer system under s.
+Prescription orders via text may be received at a pharmacy through a HIPAA compliant secure texting platform.
+The verbal prescription or prescription order via secure texting platform shall be reduced to writing or entered into a computer system under s.
 Phar 7.11 (2) and the prescription record shall indicate the pharmacist responsible for the accuracy of the prescription information.

-(5) ALTERATIONS.
-Any alterations that modify the original intent of a prescription shall be documented including the identification of the pharmacist responsible for the alteration and the practitioner or practitioner's delegate who authorized the alteration.
+(5) ALTERATIONS. (a) Any alterations that modify the original intent of a prescription shall be documented including the identification of the pharmacist responsible for the alteration and the practitioner or practitioner's delegate who authorized the alteration.